 Stage two – full applications

-We will invite applicants whose proposals align with the overall aims of the Community Legacy Grant scheme and meet the scheme’s criteria to submit a second stage, more detailed application.
-The deadline for full applications is 15 November 2019.
+We have invited parish and town councils whose projects align with the overall aims of the Community Legacy Grant scheme and meet the scheme’s criteria to submit a full application.
+The deadline for full applications is midnight on 6 June 2022

-You will need to carry out consultation about your proposals before submitting a stage two full application.
-We have put together these consultation guidelines to assist you in planning your consultation.
+Applicants will need to carry out consultation about your proposals before submitting a stage two full application.
+We have put together consultation guidelines to assist applicants in planning your consultation.
+Read consultation guidelines.

-All stage two applications must give full details of the following:
+All stage two applications must include the following:

-Evidence of how you have met our consultation requirements.
+- Evidence of how they have met our consultation requirements.

 Rules of the grant scheme